 During the first phase of the evaluation, we worked closely with United Way Worldwide to chart the grantee planning process, which is divided into three parts: defining focal populations, identifying outcomes, and developing strategies to achieve these outcomes.
 We began by creating a milestone document to measure progress, and developing a structured form to collect data from grantees as they complete each phase of the planning process.
 We used this data to help grantees construct clear and specific goals, strategies, and activities that are aligned with their desired outcomes.
 We provided this assistance through technical tools and conference calls.

 This evaluation project culminated with a set of action plans from the grantees, as well as reports on the feasibility of implementing the action plans, the value of AT&T’s planning grant, and the benefits and challenges of its development.
-We will develop a toolkit to help other communities plan their own family engagement strategies to promote high school graduation.
+We developed a toolkit to help other communities plan their own family engagement strategies to promote high school graduation.

 A second phase of the evaluation will include documenting progress as the United Way sites implement their action plans.